psf/requests/docs/user/quickstart.rst

 In case the JSON decoding fails, ``r.json()`` raises an exception.
 For example, if the response gets a 204 (No Content), or if the response contains invalid JSON, attempting ``r.json()`` raises ``requests.JSONDecodeError``.
-This is new for the current latest veresion of Requests, and is backwards compatible, as it inherits from exceptions that were previously thrown.
+This wrapper exception provides interoperability for multiple exceptions that may be thrown by different python versions and json serialization libraries.

 It should be noted that the success of the call to ``r.json()`` does **not** indicate the success of the response.
 Some servers may return a JSON object in a